lorin/resilience-engineering/graceful-extensibility.md

 ## Network of adaptive units
 ### No UAB can have sufficient ability to regulate CfM to manage the risk of saturation alone / Synchronization across multiple units of adaptive behavior in a network is necessary

-UABs exist in and are defined relative to a network of interacting and interdpeent UABs at multiple scales → networks with multiple roles, multiple echelons
+UABs exist in and are defined relative to a network of interacting and interdependent UABs at multiple scales → networks with multiple roles, multiple echelons

 ### Some UABs monitor and regulate the CfM of other UABs in response to changes in the risk of saturation / Risk of saturation can be shared